-You have a Numpy array.
+Problem Description: You have a Numpy array.
 You want to select specific elements from the array.
 But neither slicing nor indexing seem to solve

-In this short tutorial, I show you how to select specific Numpy array elements via boolean matrices.
-You can even use conditions to select elements that fall in a certain range:
+In this short tutorial, I show you how to select specific Numpy array elements via Boolean matrices.
+A feature called conditional indexing or selective indexing.

 import numpy as np A = np.array([[1,2,3], [4,5,6], [1,2,3]]) print(A[A > 3]) # [4 5 6]

 import numpy as np a = np.arange(9) a = a.reshape((3,3)) print(a) # [[0 1 2] # [3 4 5] # [6 7 8]] b = np.array( [[ True, False, False], [ False, True, False], [ False, False, True]]) print(a[b]) # Flattened array with selected values from a # [0 4 8]